http-party/http-server/README.md

-# node-http-server: command-line static web server for node.js
+# http-server: a command-line http server

-`http-server` is a simple, zero-configuration command-line static web server.
-It can be used for anything from simple learning and testing to full production use serving static web content.
+`http-server` is a simple, zero-configuration command-line http server.
+It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.

 ## Installation: